How to Take Your Bike on the Bus

 Do not use LTD bus stop poles.

-- On rural routes, two bikes are allowed inside the bus.
+- On rural routes, bicycles are allowed inside the bus at the operator’s discretion.
 Customers must secure bikes in the wheelchair areas, and they are required to deboard if a customer needs the wheelchair area.